-The Prize was instituted by Dr. Diether H. Haenicke, then President of Western Michigan University, to honor Professor Gründler for his distinguished service to the university and his lifelong dedication to the international community of medievalists, and the first award was made in 1997.
+The Prize, instituted in 1997 by Dr. Diether H. Haenicke, then President of Western Michigan University, honored and now memorializes Professor Gründler for his distinguished service to the university and his lifelong dedication to the international community of medievalists.

 Authors from any country are eligible.
 The book or monograph may be in any of the standard scholarly languages.
 To be eligible for the 2015 prize the book or monograph must have been published in 2013.

 Readers or publishers may nominate books.
 Letters of nomination, 2–4 pages in length, should include sufficient detail and rationale so as to assist the committee in its deliberations.
 Supporting materials should make the case for the award.
 Readers' reports, if appropriate, and other letters attesting to the significance of the work would be helpful.